asadigli/roster_system/README.md

 # Roster System

-The Roster System is a Laravel-based application designed to manage and import crew member data.
+The Roster System is a Laravel-based (version 10.10) application designed to manage and import crew member data.
 It provides a simple yet powerful interface for interacting with the crew's roster information, including listing all crew members and importing data from an HTML file.

 ## Installation